silogen/docs/docs/ref-architecture/Enterprise-AI-Architecture.md

 ### AI Resource Manager (Airman)

 Purpose: Manages the resource utilization enforcing isolation (multitenancy) across projects, departments and organizations.
-AirMan creates configures and manages resources at the RnD compute cluster by mapping user groups and projects to compute, data and other resources.
-With the AIRMAN, enterprise can maximize the usage of GPUs by allowing projects and user groups to share GPUs and by configuring the compute clusters with policies that enable fair and smart scheduling.
+Airman creates configures and manages resources at the RnD compute cluster by mapping user groups and projects to compute, data and other resources.
+With the Airman, enterprise can maximize the usage of GPUs by allowing projects and user groups to share GPUs and by configuring the compute clusters with policies that enable fair and smart scheduling.
 Finally, through the Airman platform and project administrate can monitor the GPU utilization at a project, department, cluster and Enterprise level.

 **Functions**